I refer to my photographical style as abstract industrial. I photograph

 photograph of a wall of graffiti.
 A photograph of 3 square centimeters

-of a wall of graffiti (or the side of a garbage can) -rendered upside
+of a wall of graffiti, the side of a garbage can, a section of a

 down or sideways- is another thing.
 This